Serval Wildlife Sanctuary

 Why Haven Trails Adventures

-Your Haven Trails driver-guide knows the Kilimanjaro region deeply — the Siha District, the approach road, and the Serval sanctuary itself.
+Your Haven Trails driver-guide knows the Kilimanjaro region deeply.
+The Siha District, the approach road and the Serval sanctuary itself.
 They accompany you throughout and provide context for everything you experience.

-All Serval Wildlife day trips depart in a private 4x4 vehicle — comfortable, air-conditioned, and never shared with strangers.
+All Serval Wildlife day trips depart in a private 4x4 vehicle.
+Comfortable, air-conditioned and never shared with strangers.
 Your vehicle waits at the sanctuary throughout your visit.

 Haven Trails' most requested post-Kilimanjaro activity.
-Just 35 minutes from KIA airport and 60 minutes from Moshi — a gentle, joyful, and completely memorable experience after a demanding summit.
+Just 35 minutes from KIA airport and 60 minutes from Moshi.
+A gentle, joyful and completely memorable experience after a demanding summit.
 We coordinate the handover from your climb operator seamlessly.

 Hand-feeding giraffes, walking with elands, watching ostriches, and meeting bat-eared foxes creates extraordinary memories for children.
 Min age 4 years.
 Haven Trails guides are experienced with family groups and know how to make every encounter engaging for all ages.